Coarse-grained modeling of crystals by the amplitude expansion of the phase-field crystal model: an overview: Limits and extensions

 where $ \mathbf{B}(\rv)$ the Burgers vector density, and $\nu$, $\uplambda$ and $\upmu$ as in Sec.~\ref{sec:comparison-continuum-elasticity}, while $\uv^\delta$ is then computed exploiting a Helmholtz decomposition into curl- and divergence-free parts,

 Once $u_i^\delta$ is calculated, correction to the amplitudes can be imposed.
-This approach has been shown to work well in 2D for isotropic materials, while its generalization to 3D is non-trivial due to the Airy function formalism.
-A more general method to correct $n$ by computing $\mathbf{u}^{\delta}$ in 3D has been recently proposed in Ref \cite{Skogvoll2021} for PFC, and it is expected to work for the APFC model.
+This approach has been shown to work well in two dimensions for isotropic materials, while its generalization to three dimensions is non-trivial due to the Airy function formalism.
+A more general method to correct $n$ by computing $\mathbf{u}^{\delta}$ in three dimensions has been recently proposed in Ref \cite{Skogvoll2021} for PFC, and it is expected to work for the APFC model.

-In Ref.~\cite{HeinonenPRL2016}, a model accounting for the explicit elastic relaxation has been considered by coupling the mesoscale description of the microscopic structure of the materials achieved by amplitudes to a hydrodynamic velocity field.
+In Ref.~\cite{HeinonenPRL2016}, a model accounting explicitly for elastic relaxation has been considered by coupling the mesoscale description of the microscopic structure of the materials achieved by amplitudes to a hydrodynamic velocity field.
 It recovers the instantaneous relaxation as a limit of the model.
 It consists of describing the crystal lattice through $\eta_m$ and a slowly varying density field, $\no$, via the energy \eqref{eq:F_density_amplitude}.
 The evolution laws are then derived accounting for mass density and momentum density conservation and read

 with $\vv$ the velocity field, $D\vv / Dt=\partial \vv/\partial t +\vv \cdot \Grad \vv$, $\mathcal{Q}_m=\Grad + \I \Gv_m$, and $\mu_\eta$, $\mu_n$, $\mu_{\rm B}$, $\mu_{\rm S}$ are parameters.
 Previous attempts to include fast time scales in the dynamics introduced an explicit second order time derivative in the equation of motion for the PFC mass density field \cite{StefanovicPRL2006,GalenkoPRE2009}.
 This approach gives rise to short wavelength oscillations accelerating relaxation processes, but fails to describe large scale vibrations \cite{MajaniemiPRB2007}.
 The model described by Eq.~\eqref{eq:hydro2} gives the correct long wavelength elastic wave dispersion relationship $(\omega \sim k)$.